evanwherchek/evanwherchek/README.md

 What truly fuels my passion for software engineering is the endless opportunity for innovation it offers.
 The thrill of solving complex problems and seeing my code come to life is unparalleled.
 I believe that software engineering is not just a discipline, but a craft that requires continuous learning and refinement.

-I'm grateful for the opportunity to learn from some of the best computer scientists and business leaders.
-These experiences have immensely enriched my career growth over the past few years.
-And  I'm just getting started.
-I eagerly look forward to exploring new frontiers in software engineering and making my own contributions.
-The future is exciting!
+I'm grateful to have learned from some of the best computer scientists and business leaders during my time as an undergraduate.
+And now I am seeking my first role as a software engineer as a graduate where I can apply my skills in a fast-paced, innovative environment.
+I'm interested in several parts of the software development lifecycle including **frontend, full-stack, cloud, and CI/CD** so I can be happy in a lot of different places.

+I could not be more excited to begin my career and I'm very entheusiastic to build excellent user experiences!

+"The best way to predict the future is to invent it." - Alan Kay

 ### Languages